 We commit that through education, research, partnerships and operational activities, we will demonstrate advancement of the SDGs at CMU.

-We commit to create a Voluntary University Review of work being done at CMU and will report these findings in New York at the UN General Assembly this year.
+We commit to create a Voluntary University Review of work being done at CMU and will report these findings in New York at the UN General Assembly in 2020.